EvelynCamacho/example/docs.md

 This documentation describes how to use the **Pavel** robotic toothbrush.

-Note that this toothbrush is *not safe* to use for:
+Note that the toothbrush is *not safe* to use for the following:
 - Children
-- Adults
+- Plants
 - Pets

 But you can use it!